 Since I haven’t posted for so long (see Newsflash: I am a TERRIBLE blogger (SQUIRREL!) for more on this) I haven’t posted any pictures or videos from the January 2016 blizzard yet.

 Since it’s once again snowing today (2/15/16 – and yup, I still love snow) AND I have off from work for President’s Day it seemed like a good day to post my pics and videos for historical sake.

 If you weren’t here for it I have to admit it was a pretty impressive storm.
 It was, after all, a record breaker they say.

 Historic Baltimore Blizzards: Arctic blasts from our past

-But first let’s take a quick look at a couple historical Baltimore blizzards from the past.
+But first, let’s take a quick look at a couple of historical Baltimore blizzards from the past.

 Here are a couple of pictures from that monster (photos courtesy of the Baltimore Sun Archives — I <3 newspapers):

 I get a kick out of that last picture because modern Baltimoreans aren’t known for having cool heads when it comes to snow.
 A true understatement if there was one.
 The hue and cry for snow plows to clear our streets starts within an hour after the flakes stop falling.